 IMAGE INFORMATION

-EditCarson Eric "Shovel Shot" Cooper - Born July 17, 1897 in Cornwall, Ontario – Died July 4, 1955 was a Canadian Professional Hockey right winger.
+EditCarson Eric "Shovel Shot" Cooper - Born July 17, 1897 in Cornwall, Ontario – Died July 4, 1955 in Hamilton, Ontario was a Canadian ice Hockey right winger, coach and scout.

-In the 1925-26 season, Cooper played in 36 games and was an offensive powerhouse, scoring 28 times, and the credit for Cooper’s touch around the net was given to his deadly accurate flip shot, a move which earned him the handle "Shovel Shot."
+In the 1925-26 NHL season, Cooper played in 36 games and was an offensive powerhouse, scoring 28 times, and the credit for Cooper’s touch around the net was given to his deadly accurate flip shot, a move which earned him the handle "Shovel Shot."
 The following year, Cooper got off to a slow start with 4 goals in 10 games was traded to the Montreal Canadiens in exchange for Billy Boucher in January, 1927.
-In 14 games with his new club, he scored 9 goals and 3 assists.
+In 14 games with the Canadiens, he scored 9 goals and 3 assists.

 The Bruins reacquired the rights to Cooper in May, 1927, but sold him right away to the Detroit Cougars for cash, where he did not miss a single game for the next 5 seasons.
-In 1929-30, he had the finest year of his NHL career, scoring 18 goals and 36 points.
+In 1929-30, Cooper had his highest point total in his NHL career with 36 points (18 goals).
 In 1931-32, the team became the Detroit Falcons, and Cooper dressed for all 48 games.
 Cooper led the Cougars in goals in each of his first three seasons with the team.
-He was Detroit’s leading scorer with 18 goals and 27 points in 1928-29 and again in 1929-30, when he registered 18-18-36 totals.
+He was Detroit’s leading scorer with 18 goals and 27 points in 1928-29.

 After a year out of professional Hockey, Cooper joined the IHL's Detroit Olympics where he served a dual role of player and assistant coach, contributing 17 points.